 A Housed & Affordable Seattle

 We’re in the 5th year of the housing and homelessness declared state of emergency in Seattle, but due to the COVID pandemic, the number of folks without housing, shelter or supportive services continues to rise.
-But even before the pandemic, our shelters were at capacity and we were not funding the ability for service providers to connect and house unsheltered neighbors; the crisis has only worsened post COVID, and now we must ensure everyone living in Seattle has a place to call home.
+But even before the pandemic, our shelters were at capacity and we lacked adequate funding for service providers to connect and house unsheltered neighbors; the crisis has only worsened post COVID, and now we must ensure everyone living in Seattle has a place to call home.

 Although we have made important progress building more units of affordable housing, our housing supply has not caught up with demand.
 By the year 2050, our region needs around 418,000 new housing units.
 Right now the average cost of a home is over $850,000.
 With the support from Jumpstart, we will now have $135 million a year dedicated to building housing and providing shelter to those without homes.
 I will continue to be the leader that will build bridges between housing advocates, businesses, labor, and Seattle communities to put those dollars into action to provide greater housing stability across Seattle.
 With my proven track-record of collaboration and record delivering on housing investments, we will make progress on safe, stable, and affordable housing for all by: